 Instructions

-- Add ¼ cup more ice water and pulse until it barely comes together.
-Check the dough.
+- Check the dough.
 Even though it's crumbly and dry, if you take some and squeeze it with your hand, it should come together.
-If it doesn't come together add a few more tablespoons water.
+If it doesn't come together, add a teaspoon more at a time.
+Be careful of adding too much water.
+It should not be wet and sticky.

 - Transfer dough to a barely floured surface and gather it together into a ball.
 Don't overwork it or the dough will be tough.
 Wrap in plastic and refrigerate for an hour or up to 3 days.